-Add a few other simple ingredients to your cart and you have the makings of a really delicious stew that can be made in no time.
+Add a few other simple ingredients to your cart and you have the makings of a really delicious Savoy Stew that can be made in no time.
 Once you get the hang of mixing hearty greens with a few other hearty ingredients, the possibilities are pretty endless.

 1) Chop and rinse cabbage under cold water.